 5. Maximize natural light

 If you're not quite ready to let the neighbors see you in your hibernation stage while you binge-watch Netflix, then go with light, semi-sheer curtains instead of blinds.
-And hang them slightly above the window and let them fall all the way to the floor as a little extra way to give your room some height.
+Hang them slightly above the window and let them fall all the way to the floor as a little extra way to give your room some height.

 6. Keep wall decor higher up